iKelvvv/MS5/README.md

 ### All Pages

 - The navigation bar is placed at the top of all pages.
-This contains 2 sections that are separated out.
-The first section being the product search bar, my account icon and the basket icon.
+This contains 2 sections that are separated.
+The first section is the product search bar, my account icon and the basket icon.
 The second section contains the main navigation for the products.
 The navigation bar is dynamic in that meaning depending on if the user is logged in or not the options will change.
 - If the user is not logged in the navigation bar will look like this:
 ![user_not_logged_in](documentation_assets/images/navbar_not_signed_in.png)
 - If the user is logged in the navigation bar will look like this: